 Section 5.1.
 Authority.
 The business and affairs of the corporation shall be controlled and governed by the board of directors, which shall have the right to exercise all powers of the corporation, except those that are expressly reserved to the GAC by these Bylaws.
 The board of directors shall maintain the overall authority for ICPAN and is responsible for leading the development, planning and implementation of ICPAN strategic direction.
 The board of directors, in consultation with the GAC, shall establish and carry out the policies and priorities related to ICPAN’s objectives.

 Section 5.2.
 Election and Composition.
-A slate of directors of such number and composition as shall be proposed by the board of directors shall be elected by the GAC at the biennial or other meeting of the GAC.
+A slate of directors of such number and composition as shall be proposed by the board of directors, will be elected by the GAC and the board of directors with election results announced at the biennial general meeting.
 Directors shall hold office until the next biennial meeting of the GAC and thereafter until their respective successors are chosen and qualified.
 The board of directors consists of the following positions at a minimum: Chair, Vice Chair, Secretary, Treasurer, Membership Secretary, ICPAN Conference Chair, Education Chair, Media and Marketing Coordinator and President.

 Section 5.3.
 Terms of Office.
 The board of directors, in consultation with the GAC, shall determine the length of terms to be served by directors and members of the GAC and whether to impose term limits on the number of terms that board and GAC members may serve.
 No person may serve simultaneously on the board of directors and the GAC.